tradichel/PacketCaptureAWS/README.md

        * Would you like to use all the default options?
 (Y)

+    If you want to change defaults, hit enter above.
+Read prompts.

     Watch the screen for updates.

-    Log into the console to see CloudFormation scripts being executed and resources being created.
+    Log into the console to see what was created.

-    If you want to change the default settings you can just hit enter when it asks if you want to use the default options.
-You will be given a series of prompts where you can enter the neccessary information.

-    When you are done testing run the script again and enter 2 to delete all the resources that were created.
+    To delete all the resources run the script again and choose delete.

-    Check the console to make sure they were successfully deleted.
+    Check the console to see everything was deleted.

     ----